Red Hen Publications

 So why did Percival sacrifice his life, liberty and sanity by leaping into the breech in his daughter’s defense if she is unlikely to have been held responsible for her actions?

 Ariana’s brothers (who don’t seem to have actually been on the spot at the time of the original attack) were certainly told something.
 Enough that it is clear that neither of them despised their father for his alleged crime, at least.
 And neither of them ever allowed any question to arise that it was anyone other than their father who had injured the Muggles.
 Certainly not Ariana herself.
-In fact, only the family’s most intimate acquaintances were even aware of Ariana’s existence.
+In fact, so long as Kendra was alive only the family’s most intimate acquaintances (if any) were even aware of Ariana’s existence.

 But we cannot be sure just what or how much Ariana’s brothers were actually told.
 Aberforth was aware of the fact that first the Muggles had hurt or frightened Ariana.
 But he doesn’t make it a bit clear just how much time all of this attack, counter-attack, and arrest is supposed to have actually covered.